 Mineral reserves including stone, sand and gravel are processed at many locations across County Monaghan.
 Gypsum is also mined at a site in the County.
 There is also potential for the extraction of precious and base minerals in the County.
-The critical role minerals have in assisting economic recovery and job creation and the transition to a circular and resource efficient economy, supporting rural development and reducing emissions, is highlighted within The Policy Statement on Mineral Exploration and Mining - Critical Raw Materials for the Circular Economy Transition, published by the Department of the Environment, Climate and Communications in December 2022.
+The critical role minerals have in assisting economic recovery and job creation and the transition to a circular and resource efficient economy, supporting rural development and reducing emissions, is highlighted within The Policy Statement on Mineral Exploration and Mining - Critical Raw Materials for the Circular Economy Transition, published by the Department of the Environment, Climate and Communications (DECC) in December 2022.

 Mineral extraction, such as working with stone, sand and gravel, can generate environmental issues for the surrounding area.
-An Environmental Impact Assessment Report will be required as part of a planning application where certain thresholds are exceeded and in other cases where extraction is likely to have an adverse impact on the environment as determined by the Planning Authority.
+An Environmental Impact Assessment Report (EIAR) will be required as part of a planning application where certain thresholds are exceeded and in other cases where extraction is likely to have an adverse impact on the environment as determined by the Planning Authority.
 The cumulative effects of mineral extraction and any ancillary processes in a given area will also be considered when assessing development proposals.

 Extractive Industry Objectives MEO 1 To promote development involving the extraction of mineral reserves and their associated processes, where the Planning Authority is satisfied that any such development will be carried out in a sustainable manner that does not adversely impact on the environment or on other land uses.
 Consideration in this regard shall be given to the impact of the development on the local economy.
 MEO 2 To safeguard all identified locations of major mineral deposits in the County for future extraction.
+MEO 3 To identify and map the location of quarries and minerals resources across County Monaghan within the first four years of the Development Plan.